Week 9 - Networking and APIs

 Protocol: A set of formal rules that defines how computers communicate with each other, ensuring that data is transferred correctly and reliably.

 HTTP requests (clients) and responses (servers) are basically just plain text messages with an optional textual or binary content, often referred to as body or payload.
-Although we usually work with HTTP requests and responses that have already been parsed into structured data (i.e., ready for programmatic consumption), it is might be illustrative to look at (simplified) examples of the plain-text format messages that are actually transferred between client and server.
+Although we usually work with HTTP requests and responses that have already been parsed into structured data (e.g., JSON data converted to JavaScript objects), it is might be illustrative to look at (simplified) examples of the plain-text format messages that are actually transferred between client and server.

 HTTP Request Example

-Here is a plain-text example of HTTP request to an API at deckofcards.com:
+Here is a plain-text example of HTTP request to an API at deckofcards.com that we will revisit in an exercise for week 10:

 GET /api/deck/734iqo5k0u8b/draw/?count=1 HTTP/2